-Following their Mercury-nominated album My Love Is Cool, Wolf Alice take an unorthodox reach into the wonders of life with their sophomore album Visions Of A Life, without shying from the good days and the bad.
+Following their Mercury-nominated album My Love Is Cool, Wolf Alice take an unorthodox reach into the wonders of life with their sophomore album Visions Of A Life.
+And they’re doing a good job of not shying from the good days and the bad.

 Let’s cut to the cliché: Wolf Alice have grown, it certainly shows.
-They’re past the point of making music that they think sounds good and are now becoming consciously aware of the impact of what they make.
+They’re past the point of making music that they think sounds good and are now consciously aware of their impact.
 With the help of legendary producer Justin Meldal-Johnsen (Paramore, Jimmy Eat World), the London four-piece have taken Visions Of A Life up a notch.

-Heavenward is of a sentimental kind and sets the album off with the expected indie-pop tone, only to be punched in the face by the rowdy Yuk Foo in which vocalist Ellie Rowsell bawls through fierce, angsty lyrics.
+Heavenward is of a sentimental kind and sets the album off with the expected indie-pop tone.
+But this is interrupted by a punch to the face with the rowdy Yuk Foo in which vocalist Ellie Rowsell bawls through fierce, angsty lyrics.

 Rowsell is quite the genius; spoken word pieces from Don’t Delete The Kisses are effortlessly romantic and accentuates the sheer unconventional elegance of Wolf Alice.